Wingstop Cajun Fried Corn

 • You can adjust the spice level based on what works for you.

-Cajun seasoning – I made my own using garlic powder, onion powder, paprika, cayenne pepper, salt, oregano, thyme, and pepper powder.
-You also have the option of buying the cajun seasoning* and using it.
+Cajun seasoning – Cajun seasoning is a combination of spices commonly used in Louisiana cuisine.
+It adds a bold and zesty kick to the corn.
+I made my own using garlic powder, onion powder, paprika, cayenne pepper, salt, oregano, thyme, and pepper powder.

 This Wingstop cajun corn recipe is perfect for a quick appetizer or snack.
-Make it this June for corn on the cob day (June 11)!

-Prepare the Cajun Seasoning – We first start by making the cajun seasoning.
+We first start by making the cajun seasoning.
 Mix garlic powder, onion powder, paprika, cayenne pepper, salt, oregano, thyme, and pepper powder in a small bowl.
 Mix until everything is fully combined.
 Set aside.

 prepare the cajun rub in a small bowl